What happens after treatment for nasal cavity or paranasal sinus cancer?

 - If you had radiation therapy, a summary of the type and dose of radiation and when and where it was given

-- If you had chemotherapy (including targeted therapy), a list of the drugs, drug doses, and when you took them
+- If you had drug treatment, such as chemotherapy or targeted therapy, a list of the drugs, drug doses, and when you took them

 The doctor may want copies of this information for his records, but always keep copies for yourself.